A Juxtaposition of History & Modern Architecture

 design of the buildings.
 The revitalization of Rumah Atsiri

-original building, that has become the identity of the site, was
+The original building, that has become the identity of the site,

-preserved; however, something new was also introduced without
+was preserved; however, something new was also introduced

-damaging the original building.
-You can differentiate the old and
+without damaging the original building.
+You can differentiate

-new designs through the materials used.
-The old design (our main
+the old and new designs through the materials used.
+The old

-buildings) mainly used concrete and iron, while the recent one
+design (our main buildings) mainly used concrete and iron, while

 Details, in architecture, also play an important part--and Rumah Atsiri Indonesia is no exception.
 Not only strengthen an identity; details also reveal the stories behind a building.
 On the parking area, notice how the shape of our pavings is different from the common block-shaped pavings.
 This different shape of paving can also be found on the frame of our restaurant's chairs and the corner pillar of our Rumah Atsiri Restaurant, on the plot of plants in Marigold Plaza, and on the logo of Rumah Atsiri itself.
 The pavings' particular shape was originated from the shape of the ventilation blocks--a partition between spaces in a room that primarily functions as orifices for air circulations and lighting--in the old building of Rumah Atsiri Indonesia.